 While sous vide cooking is definitely the most reliable way to cook to a desired temperature, one shortcoming is that you don’t get a beautiful golden sear or crisp edges on the meat.

-You have two options: pat lamb chops dry with a paper towel, then either place the cooked protein on a sheet pan and set it under a broiler at the end or reverse searing, which is our preferred method.
+You have two options: pat lamb chops dry with a paper towel, then either place them on a sheet pan and set it under a broiler at the end or reverse searing, which is our preferred method.

 While it does require extra work, reverse searing is really quick!
 Remove the sous vide lamb chops from the sealed bag, then preheat a cast-iron skillet over high heat.
 When very hot, add two tablespoons of olive oil and 2 tablespoons of unsalted butter.
 You can also add aromatics, such as garlic cloves and fresh herbs.
 Sear lamb for 45-60 seconds per side, or until golden brown all around.
 Allow meat to rest for 5 minutes so the juices can redistribute, then serve immediately.